sappo/zlogger/demo/README.md

-Cross build for raspberry pi
-* Copy ./build_zlogger_for_pi.sh file to /home/sappo/workspace/rpi-tools
-* Run the script!
+# Zlogger Raspberry Pi Demo

+## Cross build and deploy to the Raspberry Pi Cluster

+Make sure you're in the Dopsy-Network or connected to it via VPN

+    ./build_zlogger_for_pi.sh

-Run on cluster with 3 Pis
+## Run on cluster with 3 Pis

+Make sure you're in the Dopsy-Network or connected to it via VPN

     ./run_zlogger.sh

-Run on cluster with 20 Pis
+## Run on cluster with 20 Pis

+Make sure you're in the Dopsy-Network or connected to it via VPN

     ./run_zlogger_full.sh